vazmiguel/syncfow/README.md

 *  Replace Operations: Monitoring when a file is replaced with another file of the same name.

 ## Additional Features
-In addition to these operations, other relevant file system conditions are also captured, that could eventually impact the process, like checking the replica's free space and creating a sync audit process for folders where activity happened, to double-check synchronization woo's in case something goes wonky.
+In addition to these operations, other relevant file system conditions are also captured, that could eventually impact the process, like checking the replica's free space and creating a sync audit process for folders where activity happened, to double-check synchronization "woo's" in case something goes "wonky".

 ## Implementation Details
 As the synchronization process starts, the monitoring starts immediately in case changes are made while the source folder is being processed.
 Please note that large source folders could take a while.
 In this implementation, a separate PowerShell runspace running in a separate thread is responsible of gathering the file system events.
 This separate runspace employs a ConcurrentQueue to gather events and synchronize that information between runspaces without interfering with its synchronous ability to gather events, given a sufficiently large buffer.
 By using a separate thread, we prevent blocking the main execution thread, ensuring as smooth operation as possible of the monitoring and replication tasks.